 Remember in step 5 I told you to put 2 seeds into each planter?
 Well if you notice that you have 2 or even 3 sprouts you will need to remove all but one.

 Choose the strongest seedling to keep and gently remove the extras.
-The best way to do this is to put your finger on the soil to hold the desired seedling in place as you pull the extras out.
+The best way to do this is to use your finger gently holding the base of the seedling you are going to keep.
+You can then safely remove the other seedlings.

-Ninja tip: If you had seeds that did not sprout and now find you have empty seed containers you can try to transplant the removed seedlings there.
-They may not take but I have found more often then not they do!
+SLCG Pro Tip: If you had seeds that did not sprout and now find you have empty seed containers you can try to transplant the removed seedlings there.
+They may not take but I have found more often then not, they do!